 - Also in Braithwaite, you will find the Village Shop which has been operating for nearly 200 years!
 It has recently opened a Tea Room which is also delightful … and we can attest to the very high quality of Daphne’s afternoon tea (you’d need to book a full afternoon tea in advance).
 She put together a marvellous tea for a party of six of us, hungry from a day of the fells, and even catered for various dietary preferences.

-- Treeby and Bolton also do a great coffee and cake, and lovely lunches – dogs are only allowed at the outside tables.
-Be sure to spend some time in their gallery upstairs, it is a treat for the eyes.
+- Treeby and Bolton also do a great coffee and superb cakes, as well as lovely lunches.
+Dogs are allowed at the outside tables.
+Be sure to spend some time in their wonderful gallery upstairs.

 - The Fellpack attracts a lot of walkers and fell runners and invented the ‘Walla Dash’ tradition.
 Whether or not you have spent time on the fells, you’re bound to find their warm welcome and wonderful hearty food very welcome.